Artistic Team & Staff - Ballet Tucson

 Artistic Director

-Margaret has been featured by Dance Magazine, Pointe Magazine, Dance Informa, Seattle Magazine, EmpowHer New York, We are Minding the Gap, Dance Lifestyle, Balancing Pointe podcast, Tucson Young Professionals, Radically Distinct Podcast and Discount Dance Supply as a representative.
-Ms. Mullin was also a return guest on Seattle morning show New Day Northwest.
-She has served as a brand ambassador for Five12 Athletic Apparel, Nuun Hydration, RubiaWear and Zeyba Apparel in addition to being a social media influencer for Vermouth App, Enchant Seattle, and the Seattle International Film Festival.
+Margaret has been featured by Dance Magazine, Pointe Magazine, Dance Informa, Seattle Magazine, BizTucson Magazine, [RE]fashiond Magazine, Tucson Weekly, the Arizona Daily Star, Tucson Lifestyle Magazine, EmpowHer New York, We are Minding the Gap, Catalina Foothills Lifestyle Magazine, Arizona Sonoran News, Dance Lifestyle, Balancing Pointe podcast, Tucson Young, Professionals, Good Morning Tucson, KGUN 9 News, The Whole Dancer, To the Pointe Nutrition, Radically Distinct Podcast, and Discount Dance Supply as a representative.
+Ms. Mullin was also a return guest on the popular Seattle morning show New Day Northwest.
+She has served as a brand ambassador for Five12 Athletic Apparel, Nuun Hydration, RubiaWear, and Zeyba Apparel in addition to being an influencer and member of the press for Vermouth App, Enchant Seattle, and the Seattle International Film Festival.

 Chieko Imada